 Features

-- MIC-KEY Gastric-Jejunal Feeding Tube Kit (Non-ENFit) with Extension Sets is designed for pediatric and adult patients requiring simultaneous jejunal feeding and gastric decompression.
+- MIC-KEY Gastric-Jejunal Feeding Tube Kit (Non-ENFit) with Extension Sets is intended for children and adult patients who require both jejunal feeding and gastric decompression.

 MIC-KEY Low-Profile Gastric-Jejunal Feeding Tube Kit Includes: